heltonsaulo/heltonsaulo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an Assistant Professor of Statistics at the University of Brasilia, Brazil.
+I am an Associate Professor of Statistics at the University of Brasilia, Brazil.
 I received my Ph.D. in Economics from the Federal University of Rio Grande do Sul, Brazil.
 I undertook postdoctoral studies in Statistics at McMaster University, Canada, and at the University of Texas at Arlington, USA.
 My research interests include financial econometrics, machine learning, statistical learning and computational statistics.

 <!--I am an Assistant Professor of Statistics at the <a href = "http://www.est.unb.br/">  University of Brasilia</a>, Brazil.
 I received my Ph.D. in Economics from the <a href = "https://www.ufrgs.br/ppge/">  Federal University of Rio Grande do Sul</a>, Brazil.
 I undertook postdoctoral studies in Statistics at <a href = "https://math.mcmaster.ca/">  McMaster University</a>, Canada, under the supervision of <a href = "https://ms.mcmaster.ca/bala/">  Prof. Dr. N. Balakrishnan</a>, and at the <a href = "https://www.uta.edu/academics/schools-colleges/science/departments/mathematics">  University of Texas at Arlington</a>, USA, under the supervision of <a href = "https://www.uta.edu/academics/faculty/profile?username=pals">  Dr. S. Pal</a>.
 My research interests include financial econometrics, machine learning, statistical learning and computational statistics. -->